pojosontheweb/woko/doco/markdown/woko.md

         </p>
     </div>

+> An alternate `renderObjectEdit` is used when editing the object.

 #### renderTitle ####

 Used to render a title for the target object.
 It is used by `renderObject`, and whenever a title is needed, like in links or HTML page titles.